PaiZuZe/Pirate-ship-battles/README.md

 ## 1. Install dependencies <a name="install-dependencies"></a>

 To run SSB you only need to install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
-And everything else will be done for you like magic.
+And everything else will be done for you, like magic.

 ## 2. Run local server <a name="run-server"></a>